 Following the death of his younger brother René in 1876, Caillebotte created a will in which he left the entirety of his collection to the French State.
 The artist’s posthumous donation, which came to be known as the Caillebotte Bequest, stipulated that all of the 68 works in his impressive collection were to be accepted together.

-At the time, the French state had shown little interest in works by the Impressionists, who on the most part did not have academic training, and the donation went against its policy of exhibiting only three works by any artist in a public museum.
-Yet, upon Caillebotte’s premature death at the age of 45, Renoir as his executor — together with Martial Caillebotte — pushed forward with the artist’s wishes and negotiated a deal that saw the French State reluctantly take on 38 works from the collection.
+At the time, the government had shown little interest in works by the Impressionists, who on the most part did not have academic training, and the donation went against its policy of exhibiting only three works by any artist in a public museum.
+Yet, upon Caillebotte’s premature death at the age of 45, Renoir as his executor — together with Martial Caillebotte — pushed forward with the artist’s wishes and negotiated a deal that saw 38 works from the collection accepted, albeit reluctantly.